Mina Harigae

 Mina Harigae (born November 1, 1989) is an American professional golfer currently playing on the LPGA Tour.

 As an amateur golfer, she won the 2007 U.S. Women's Amateur Public Links.
 Harigae won the California Women's Amateur Championship for four consecutive years (2001–2005); her first victory came as a 12-year-old.

 Childhood and family life

 Born to Japanese parents, Harigae attended the Stevenson School.
 Her parents run a sushi restaurant in Pacific Grove, California called Takara Sushi.

 She attended Duke University, leaving after a year to pursue a professional golf career.

 Amateur career

+Harigae is the youngest winner of the California Women's Amateur Championship, accomplishing the feat in 2001 at the age of 12.